 Eliminating Spreadsheet Risk in a Transformation Project

-Business and technology transformation is a constant in any business, as they upgrade their technology infrastructure, or pursue a new strategic direction.
+Business & technology transformation is a constant in any business, as they upgrade their technology infrastructure, or pursue a new strategic direction.
 Whether this change comes from the business, through mergers, disposals, restructuring, or from technology through outsourcing projects, cloud migrations, or even application upgrades, spreadsheet risk will be a constant in all these projects.

 This reflects the extent to which businesses remain reliant on spreadsheets in key processes, despite the significant investment in corporate IT systems over the years.
 The technology lag between what the business needs and what the IT function can deliver mean that users often reach for the spreadsheet to implement important business processes, which then become ‘business-as-usual’.